I have been an avid runner since I was 16. It is definitely one of my passions and has helped me in so many ways physically and mentally.

 7. Blueberries-Filled with vitamin C and potassium, these can help the body repair itself after long, hard runs.

-8. Edamame-This great snack is filled with protein, fiber, iron, potassium, magnesium, vitamin K and vitamin C. It’s a great snack option loaded with health benefits.
+8. Edamame-This great snack is filled with protein, fiber, iron, potassium, magnesium, vitamin K and vitamin C. Edamame are also a great snack option loaded with health benefits.

 9. Yogurt-Low-fat yogurt has a good source of carbohydrates and protein, and Greek yogurt has less carbs and even more protein.
 Both are great sources of calcium which is important for runners to help prevent stress fractures and osteoporosis.

-10. Oranges-High in vitamin C, oranges are great for healing and helping absorb iron in the body which can help prevent fatigue and increase energy levels.
+10. Oranges-High in vitamin C, oranges are great for healing and helping absorb iron in the body.
+This can help prevent fatigue and increase energy levels.

 I’m shooting 4 television shows this week for NBC 13 “Daytime Alabama”, and here’s one of the dishes I will be making.
 For those of you not familiar with quinoa, I hope that I can help out.
 Quinoa is an amino acid protein rich seed that has a fluffy slightly crunchy texture and a nutty flavor when cooked.
 You cook it just as you would cook rice although you need to rinse the seeds before cooking them.
 Most commonly considered a grain, quinoa is actually a relative of leafy green vegetables like spinach and Swiss chard with so many health benefits.
 Quinoa is a very good source of manganese as well as a good source of fiber, protein, magnesium, iron, copper and phosphorus.
 It is said to be helpful to those who get migraine headaches and helps reduce diabetes and atherosclerosis.
 I love this Quinoa Salad with Arugula and Feta as it’s so fresh, healthy and flavorful.
 Feel free to make it a main dish by adding cooked chicken or shrimp.
 This is the perfect dish to start the new year on the right (and healthy) foot.